Home

 Links

-This page is about non-journal issues like how we live, rather than what occurred today.
+This page is about what we carry and how we live, rather than what occurred today.
 We've picked a few things we thought might help explain our lifestyle framework.
-Full-timing is often a lot different from our city-living experience.
+Full-timing can apparently be pretty foreign to our family and some friends, many of whom haven't spent a night in any RV.

-Our lifestyle is still changing, and we'll update this page's content periodically to try and reflect our experiences.
+Our lifestyle continues to change.
+We'll update this page's content periodically to try and reflect our relevant experiences.

 What do we eat and how do we prepare it?

-We only rarely eat out.
-The two of us enjoy Deb's cooking in our silver home.
-But eating out is great when we are with others, for example at a seafood restaurant with our local unit during a rally, or with two couples when we want to have a little more room.
+We only rarely eat out, and hardly ever just the two of us.
+The two of us enjoy Deb's cooking in our home on wheels.
+We often grill out a small NY strip steak, wild-caught salmon, pork chop, or chicken breast.
+It takes the heat out of the trailer and helps make our kitchen larger.
+But eating out can be fun and relaxing when we're with others, for example at a seafood restaurant with friends during a rally, or with friends when we want to have a little more room than back at the campground.

-Rallies are often a whole different culinary story.
+Rallies are often a whole different culinary (and calorie) story.
 We ate five provided meals at a recent rally.
 Two breakfasts and two suppers and one lunch were included at this unusually well-provisioned rally.
-Our first WBCCI rallies surprised us because of how little food we needed.
+Our first Wally Byam Airstream Club (WBCCI) rallies surprised us because of how little of our own food we needed.
 The fridge and larder were still full when we returned from the rallies.
 The rally cooks didn't necessarily provide all meals, but we would eat the big provided meal and snack at the socials and end up feeling overfed.
-Hence, no cooking required.
+Hence, little or no cooking is required at most rallies.

 Return to top